arnaugomez/arnaugomez/README.md

-## Hello world, I am Arnau Gómez
+## Hi, I'm Arnau Gómez

-I am a Frontend Engineer with 5 years of experience building web & mobile applications.
+a Frontend Engineer with 5 years of experience building web & mobile applications.

 ## I'm currently working on…